de-la-viz/vsfg_2020/README.md

 The blue (or green?) used is the one used on Viz for Social Good website, _#51C2C8_.
 The same for the font, _Libre Franklin_.

 Initially, I built the full visualization (A4 format) with all the projects.
-However, it is quite explorative and does not necessarily convey the message so well.
+However, it is quite explorative, crowded, and does not necessarily convey the message so well.
 So, in a second step, I built the two smaller ones.
 The smaller selection of projects (the 7 with the most submissions), as well as the modified descriptions and titles, are better in telling the story in my opinion, and thus at inspiring new volunteers to participate or new charities to launch a project.

-Thank you Viz for Social Good for putting up this project!